Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-2/lecture-materials/intro-to-javascript-control-flow.md

 ## Roadmap

 - What is Control Flow?
-(5 mins)

-- Conditional Expressions - (15 mins)
+- Conditional Expressions

-- Branching Statements (15 mins)
+- Branching Statements

-- Looping Statements (15 mins)
+- Looping Statements

-- Closing Questions (5 mins)
+- Closing Questions

-- Practice Exercises (20 mins)
+- Practice Exercises

 - Bonus Material

 ## Lesson Setup

-- Inside your classroom folder, `SEI-FLEX-10-29`, create a folder inside of this week's folder called `js-control-flow-practice`
-	- So, `SEI-FLEX-10-29/wk01/js-control-flow-practice`

-- Then create a single `.js` file inside of `js-control-flow-practice` called `script.js`
+For this lesson, we're going to code along using an [`HTML, CSS & JS` `repl.it`](https://repl.it)

 ## What is Control Flow?